-[BEIJING] Chinese electric vehicle (EV) manufacturer Xpeng Motors, backed by Alibaba Group Holding, said on Monday it has raised around US$500 million in the latest funding round.
+[BEIJING] Chinese electric vehicle (EV) manufacturer Xpeng Motors, backed by Alibaba Group Holding Ltd, said on Monday it has raised around US$500 million in its latest funding round.

-As enthusiasm builds for more climate-friendly vehicles, the share prices of EV makers, including Tesla and Nio, have surged in recent months and auto makers are looking to the markets for funds.
+As enthusiasm builds for more climate-friendly vehicles, shares of EV makers, including Tesla Inc and Nio Inc, have surged in recent months and auto makers are looking to the markets for funds.

-Xpeng's rival Li Auto earlier this month filed for a US initial public offering.
+Li Auto, Xpeng's rival, filed for a US initial public offering earlier this month.

-Xpeng, led by chief executive He Xiaopeng, is making electric G3 sport-utility vehicles and P7 sedans with autonomous driving capabilities in two Chinese plants.
+Investors in Xpeng's C+ funding round include Aspex, Coatue, Hillhouse and Sequoia Capital China, six-year-old Xpeng said in a statement, without disclosing the company's valuation.
+Xpeng, led by Chief Executive He Xiaopeng, is making electric G3 sport-utility vehicles (SUVs) and P7 sedans with autonomous driving capabilities in two Chinese plants.

 The funding will enable Xpeng to further develop intelligent vehicle technologies.
-It also plans to have around 200 showrooms in China by the end of this year.
+The company plans to have about 200 showrooms in China by the end of this year.

-Last November, Xpeng raised US$400 million from investors including Xiaomi.
+Last November, Xpeng raised US$400 million from investors including Xiaomi Corp.
 Sources told Reuters at the time that investors valued the company at nearly US$4 billion.